java-diff-utils/java-diff-utils/README.md

 But it can easily replaced by any other which is better for handing your texts.
 I have plan to add implementation of some in future.

 ### Changelog ###
+  * Version 3.0-SNAPSHOT
+    * Due to licensing issues Delta.java and DiffAlgorithm.java were removed.
   * Version 2.3-SNAPSHOT
     * Introduced a process listener to diff algorithms.
 For long running diffs one could implement some progress information.